 - Reselling of utility service (submetering) and proposed legislation

-- Submetering FAQs: Utility Service for Tenants of an Apartment or Building Complex
+- Utility Service for Tenants (Submetering)

 Ohioans have an energy choice to make: who will supply my electricity and natural gas?
 It is very common for energy marketers to solicit renters by phone, by mail or door-to-door.
 However, you are under no obligation to select an energy marketer; there is no guarantee you will save money by switching to an energy marketer.
 Don’t feel pressured by solicitors to switch suppliers.
 It is also strongly recommended that you do not show your utility bills or give out account numbers to solicitors.
 Understand your energy choices with our fact sheets.